Master811129/PF/readme.md

 Edit pffconfig.h to select options.
 The default is to select most options.
 You can save flash by limiting options.

-The PetitFS.ino example uses 5,806 bytes with the default options.
+The ReadFile.ino example uses 5,806 bytes with the default options.

-PetitFS.ino uses 4,940 bytes if only _USE_READ and _FS_FAT32 are
+ReadFile.ino uses 4,940 bytes if only _USE_READ and _FS_FAT32 are
 selected.

 Create TEST.TXT in the root directory of an SD. and run the